angelachieh/youtube-controls/README.md

 * Check the "Developer mode" box
 * Click on "Load unpacked extension..." and choose the youtube-controls folder
 * The extension icon will appear in your toolbar (light blue play icon)
-* On a Youtube page or any other page containing an HTML5 video, click on the extension icon and control your video!
+* On a Youtube page or any other page containing an HTML5 video, click on the extension icon and control your video

 ## Author